 Security should be everyone’s priority.
 Not just the IT team, not just the network admin, and not just the InfoSec team—everyone, including you.

 The impacts of security threats can be far-reaching and devastating, affecting everything from revenue and productivity to your organization’s reputation and even your customers’ businesses.
-Looking at the Kaseya attack, it’s clear that hackers know exactly what systems and data can cause the most damage.
 It’s in your best interest to understand your security strategy and partner with your security team to ensure they have the visibility, budget, and buy-in they need.

 Download this sheet and use it to help kick off more productive conversations with your CISO and security team.
 And learn how Pure Storage® can provide your organization with the ultimate in rapid recovery solutions.